apnadkarni/blt/man/datatable.rst

     lowest to highest.

   **-dictionary**
     Use dictionary-style comparison.
-This is the same as -ascii except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
-For example, in -dictionary mode, bigBoy sorts between bigbang and bigboy, and x10y sorts between x9y and x11y.
+This is the same as **-ascii*** except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
+For example, in -dictionary mode, "bigBoy" sorts between "bigbang" and "bigboy", and "x10y" sorts between "x9y" and "x11y".

   **-frequency**
     Sort the rows according to frequency of the values.